About the Academy

 In August 2021, AGU welcomed the first cohort of Academy Fellows to AGU LANDInG Academy, a two-year, cohort-based professional development program for current and aspiring DEI leaders in the Earth and space sciences.
 Out of more than 80 applicants, 12 fellows were accepted through a selection process that focused on mid-career professionals in positions to effect change at U.S.- based academic, academic-adjacent and research institutions.

-Fellows of the 2021-2023 cohort will present the results of their leadership projects at AGU Fall Meeting 2023 in San Francisco on 11-15 December 2023.
-These Fellows have already reported a number of key benefits of participation, including a deeper understanding of DEI science, networking with DEI scholars, and building a community of support for their own leadership.
+Fellows of the 2021-2023 cohort presented the results of their leadership projects at AGU Fall Meeting 2023 in San Francisco on 11-15 December 2023.
+These Fellows reported a number of key benefits of participation, including a deeper understanding of DEI science, networking with DEI scholars and building a community of support for their own leadership.

 In September 2023, AGU LANDInG announced its second cohort of Academy Fellows.
-2023-2025 Academy Fellows will participate in an orientation summit at AGU headquarters in Washington, D.C.
+The 2023-2025 Academy Fellows participated in an orientation summit at AGU headquarters in Washington, D.C. and will present the results of their leadership projects at AGU Fall Meeting 2025 in New Orleans on 7-11 December 2025.

 2023-2025 Cohort